Basque Beef Wellington — Charcoal Seared then Wood Fire Oven Baked

 I wasn’t going to post this at all, but just stumbled across the photos I did take while searching for something else, and because I loved this meal so much, have decided to add it to my site regardless.

-The reason I loved this cook so much is because it involved Basque beef filet.
+The reason I loved this cook so much is that it involved Basque beef filet.
 A very rare treat for me.

 The meat is then dry-aged for a minimum of 30 days.